Genrep-Software/style-guides/c++/cppguide.md

 The intent of this document is to provide maximal guidance with reasonable restriction.
 As always, common sense and good taste should prevail.
-By this we specifically refer to the established conventions of the entire Google C++ community, not just your personal preferences or those of your team.
+By this we specifically refer to the established conventions of the entire Genrep C++ community, not just your personal preferences or those of your team.
 Be skeptical about and reluctant to use clever or unusual constructs: the absence of a prohibition is not the same as a license to proceed.
 Use your judgment, and if you are unsure, please